ipod0224/n8n-templates/tracked-keyword-performance-report-generator/readme.md

 - CTR
 - Ranking page URL

 **Note:** You may notice more keywords than initially targeted.
-This is because the automation uses regex patterns to filter Google Search Console data, enabling you to discover related keywords similar to your target terms.
+This is because the automation that works with the Google Search Console API uses regex patterns to filter Google Search Console data, enabling you to discover related keywords similar to your target terms.

 ### Performance of Tracked Keywords
 This section provides detailed ranking information for your selected keywords.
 Each accordion entry includes: